the-last-lone-ranger/solana-soccer/README.md

-# Solana Defender - Web3 Gaming Platform
+# Kicking It - Multiplayer Soccer with $SOCCER

-A complete full-stack Web3 gaming application featuring a space shooter game with Solana wallet authentication using OpenKitx403.
+A complete full-stack Web3 gaming application featuring multiplayer soccer games with Solana wallet authentication using OpenKitx403.

 ## Features